-• From the Security level drop-down list, you select whether the device sends the SNMPv3 traps encrypted and whether authentication is required before sending.
+From the Security level drop-down list, you select whether the device sends the SNMPv3 traps encrypted and whether authentication is required before sending.

-The prerequisite is that you select the $\mbox{V3}$ item from the \emph{Type} drop-down list.
+The prerequisite is that you select the v3 item in the Type drop-down list.

-▶ noAuthNoPriv
+noAuthNoPriv